Fresh Fighting In Ethiopias Afar As Army Mounts offensive - UrduPoint

 Last month Abiy's office said the TPLF had "suffered great losses" and been "routed" from Afar, while the TPLF said it had merely withdrawn troops from the region to focus on other fronts including in Amhara.

-Afar, which is currently home to the only functional land route by which humanitarian aid can enter Tigray, had been largely quiet since then.
+Afar -- currently home to the only functional land route by which humanitarian aid can enter Tigray -- had been largely quiet since then.

-Getachew said Wednesday that the TPLF's current military objective is to "push back the offensive and go as far as it takes to break the siege on the people of Tigray".
+Getachew said Wednesday that the TPLF's current military objective is to "push back the offensive and go as far as it takes to break the siege on the people of Tigray."
+In a lengthy plea for his native region, the World Health Organization's chief Tedros Adhanom Ghebreyesus urged the Ethiopian authorities to guarantee unhindered humanitarian access to Tigray.

+"The de-facto blockade of Tigray is preventing us from getting aid to people in desperate need," he told a press conference in Geneva, adding that "the lives of millions of people are at stake".

+"The conflict has devastated Tigray's healthcare system and no supplies of medicine have been allowed into the region since July," he added.